Financial Markets Practitioner (FMP) Qualification

 Entry Requirements

-• NQF Level 6 qualification with three years’ relevant assessed work experience in the financial markets; OR
+• NQF Level 6 qualification with three years’ relevant assessed work experience in financial markets; or

-• Five years’ relevant work experience in the financial markets.
+• Five years’ relevant work experience in financial markets.

-For the candidates that require three years’ relevant assessed work experience in the financial markets, this can be assessed as follows:
+For candidates requiring three years’ relevant assessed work experience, this can be assessed through a:

 • Performance Appraisal Portfolio of Evidence

-A Portfolio of Evidence (PoE) comprising a minimum of three (3) years’ worth of performance appraisals is required to be submitted.
-The work that has been assessed through the performance appraisal should be linked to the Work Experience Areas of the OC: FMP.
-All the compulsory work experience areas need to be evidenced and two of the elective areas.
+A Portfolio of Evidence (PoE) comprising a minimum of three years of performance appraisals must be submitted.
+The assessed work should link to the Work Experience Areas of the OC: FMP, evidencing all compulsory areas and two elective areas.

-If the employer is an Accredited Workplace for the OC: FMP, based on the experience, the PoE can also be used as confirmation that Recognition of Prior Learning (RPL) has taken place.
-This will exempt the learner from having to gain the six (6) months’ work experience required for the OC: FMP.”
+If the employer is an Accredited Workplace for the OC: FMP, the PoE can confirm Recognition of Prior Learning (RPL), exempting the six months’ work experience requirement.

 External Integrated Summative Assessment (EISA)

-Only once all three components i.e. Knowledge, Practical Skills and Work Experience, have been completed, can learners enrol to complete the EISA.
-A successfully completed EISA is required in order to obtain the qualification.
+Only once Knowledge, Practical Skills, and Work Experience are completed can learners enrol for the EISA.
+A successfully completed EISA is required to obtain the qualification.

-Once the OC: FMP has been obtained successful candidates are eligible to apply for the designation CFMP(SA) - Certified Financial Markets Professional (South Africa), awarded by the SAIS.
-Exemplars of the EISA can be viewed for an indication of how students will be assessed.
+Once the OC: FMP has been obtained, successful candidates may apply for the designation CFMP(SA) - Certified Financial Markets Professional (South Africa).

 Semester 1